alchemyplatform/aa-sdk/site/getting-started/send-uos.md

 <VideoEmbed src="/videos/embedded-accounts-full.mp4" />

 Congratulations!
-Using Account Kit, the Alchemy Signer, and Alchemy Modular Smart Contract Account, you created an application that authenticates a user by email to create their Embedded Account, and then uses that account to send a UserOperation!
+Using Account Kit, the Alchemy Signer, and Alchemy Modular Account, you created an application that authenticates a user by email to create their Embedded Account, and then uses that account to send a UserOperation!

 ## Dive Deeper